 - Doctoral Dissertation: The format and general requirements for the Doctoral Dissertation exam vary according to the discipline.
 CS Ph.D. discipline requires the students to make a formal presentation on the outcomes of the doctoral research in front of the committee members.
 CS comprehensive exam and dissertation defense presentations are open to all students and faculty members.
 In addition, it is recommended that students submit a draft copy of the thesis to the committee members prior to the presentation.
 The defense of the dissertation is approved when a majority of the supervisory committee members recommend approval and sign the Report of Results of Final Dissertation Examination form.
 Students can schedule Dissertation Defense six months after the comprehensive exam.
 Link to Graduate School Forms.

-- Final Thesis Submission: After the successful completion of the Dissertation Defense, Ph.D. students must formally submit their Ph.D. thesis according to the format and instructions of the School of Graduate Studies.
+- Final Dissertation Submission: After the successful completion of the Dissertation Defense, Ph.D. students must formally submit their Ph.D. dissertation according to the format and instructions of the School of Graduate Studies.
 Link to Graduate School Forms.

 - Ph.D. students are allowed to apply for extensions/exceptions/changes under exceptional circumstances.

 - Part-time Ph.D. students may apply for flexibility of the timeline regarding the above-mentioned steps.

 - Students are advised to regularly check the updates and modifications by the Schools of Graduate Studies.